metodiew/Quote-Comments/wporg-assets/readme.txt

 == Screenshots ==

 1. The default look: a little (Quote) link next to the comment time.
-2. An alternate look, where the icon has been styled to look like a Quote icon.
-Click the tiny quote icon to quote.
-3. Quote Comments options page.
+2. Quote Comments options page.

 == Frequently Asked Questions ==